Alessandro Baccari

 Fishermen's & Seamen's Memorial Chapel

-Alessandro Mario Baccari Jr. was born July 18, 1928, at Mount Zion Hospital.
-His first years were spent in Marin and then the Marina.
-His family didn’t move to North Beach until he was 6, but he landed right in the middle of the action — in a flat above Mario’s Bohemian Cigar Store at the crossroads of Union Street and Columbus Avenue.
+Born on July 18, 1928, at Mount Zion Hospital, Alessandro Mario Baccari Jr. spent his early years in Marin and the Marina, moving to North Beach at age 6.
+His new home was right above Mario’s Bohemian Cigar Store, at the bustling intersection of Union Street and Columbus Avenue.

-His father, Alessandro Sr., was an artist and playwright who ran a photography studio out of Fugazi Hall, and Baccari grew up in the parish schools and was an altar boy at Sts.
-Peter and Paul Church.
-He lit the candles for the first wedding of the great Joe DiMaggio.
+Baccari’s father, Alessandro Sr., was an artist and playwright who ran a photography studio out of Fugazi Hall.
+Growing up, Baccari attended parish schools and served as an altar boy at Sts.
+Peter and Paul Church, even lighting the candles for Joe DiMaggio’s first wedding.

-Starting at age 10, Baccari served in an official capacity for the Madonna del Lume celebration which memorializes anglers lost at sea.
-The procession, which ends with the Blessing of the Fleet never had a sanctuary until Baccari and his wife started a drive in 1979 to build the Fishermen’s and Seamen’s Memorial Chapel.
+Starting at age 10, Baccari played an official role in the Madonna del Lume celebration, honoring fishermen lost at sea.
+He and his wife spearheaded a campaign in 1979 to build the Fishermen’s and Seamen’s Memorial Chapel, providing the procession with a sanctuary.

-Located behind the fish processing plants, the chapel can be hard to find.
-It needed a navigation guide so Baccari raised $160,000 for a tower outfitted with an 1880s warning bell donated by the Port of San Francisco, and an electronic carillon.
-As a historian, civic leader, and member of the San Francisco community, both the Fisherman's Wharf and North Beach communities mourned over his death as the Fishermen's and Seamen's Memorial Chapel bell rang tribute to Baccari's life during his memorial.
+The chapel, tucked behind fish processing plants, was tricky to locate, so Baccari raised $160,000 to erect a tower with an 1880s warning bell from the Port of San Francisco and an electronic carillon.
+As a beloved historian, civic leader, and community member, both the Fisherman's Wharf and North Beach communities deeply mourned his passing.
+At his memorial service, the bell of the Fishermen's and Seamen's Memorial Chapel rang in tribute to Baccari's impactful life.

 Information Sourced from: